alexhalcazar/PokeDex/README.md

 ## Access the PokeDex API server

-Open your web browser and navigate to [http://localhost:4000] You can use this server to explore and interact with the API.
+Open your web browser and navigate to [local host](http://localhost:4000) You can use this server to explore and interact with the API.

 ## Reporting Issues